erincameron11/tps-dispatches/README.md

     Alpha3           13                  272
 ```

+### Key Insights & Investigational Findings

+This analysis uncovers several important insights into Toronto’s emergency medical service demands:

+    High-Demand Areas: Certain FSAs consistently demonstrate high dispatch volumes, indicating "hotspots" for EMS demand.
+These areas should be prioritized for resource allocation, such as increasing ambulance availability or deploying community paramedicine initiatives to help reduce call volume.

+    Peak Hours of Demand: Dispatch frequency increases during specific times of the day, notably around 12:00 PM, likely aligning with work and commute hours.
+This suggests a need for EMS to be particularly responsive during mid-day hours when demand is highest.

+    Seasonal Trends: Higher call volumes in the summer months, particularly July, could be indicative of environmental factors such as warm weather, increased outdoor activity, or tourism-related incidents.
+Understanding these seasonal patterns can help plan for more efficient seasonal staffing.

+    Priority Levels: The dataset highlights that the majority of EMS calls are classified under the "Delta" Priority, followed by "Bravo" and "Alpha".
+This information could inform the type of training or resources required by paramedics for in-field assessments.

+    Time Between Dispatches: The average dispatch interval of 2.57 minutes suggests relatively high call volumes.
+To keep up with this demand, there is a need for more paramedics, dispatchers, and resources to ensure timely response times and avoid system strain.

 ### Conclusion

-This analysis provides valuable insights into Toronto’s EMS demand, highlighting opportunities for optimizing resource allocation.
-Future studies could incorporate more recent data, weather conditions, road conditions, or hospital capacities to refine emergency response strategies further.
+This analysis provides a deeper understanding of Toronto’s EMS landscape, offering actionable insights for improving paramedic services and optimizing resource allocation.
+The patterns identified in terms of location, time, and incident types can help to inform strategies for better response times, more effective deployment, and improved community health outcomes.

+**Next Steps**
 This investigation highlights the need for further data analysis on more robust datasets to garner insights into operational bottlenecks.

-Investigational Insights:
-* **High-Demand Areas**: Certain FSAs consistently show high dispatch volumes, indicating potential hotspots for EMS demand.
-* **Peak Demand Hours**: Dispatch frequency spikes during specific times of the day, likely aligning with work hours, commute hours, and nightlife activity.
-* **Seasonal Trends**: Higher call volumes appear to occur in certain months, which suggest links to environmental factors such as good weather.
-The highest dispatch volume month was July.
-* **Priority Analysis**: The dataset reveals the most common emergency priority levels requiring ambulance response.
-* **Average Dispatch Intervals**: Understanding the average time between dispatches helps gauge system load and efficiency.

-### Next Steps
-* Expand the analysis to include more years of data
+    Expand the Analysis: Extend the investigation to include more recent years of data, allowing for the identification of emerging trends and patterns over time.
-* Investigate response times and patient outcomes
+    Investigate Response Times & Patient Outcomes: Analyze response times and correlate them with patient outcomes to assess the effectiveness of paramedic interventions.
-* Explore the impact of city events on EMS demand
+    Impact of Special Events: Examine the influence of major city events (e.g., concerts, festivals, protests) on EMS demand to ensure adequate resource allocation during high-impact times.
+    Invest in Community Paramedicine: For FSAs that receive a high volume of lower-acuity calls, consider expanding community paramedicine programs.
+These programs can address non-emergency healthcare needs, reduce hospital strain, and free up resources for more critical emergencies.
+    Improve Staffing Based on Time-of-Day and Seasonal Trends: Adjust staffing models to better reflect periods of high demand, such as mid-day and summer months.
+Consider deploying additional resources in areas with consistently high dispatch rates.